Services

 An advocate can also assist a client by exploring options, assessing for risk factors for increased violence, safety planning, and providing referrals to additional resources.

 Individual and emotional support by an advocate is not the same as counseling or therapy.
-The work with an advocate is focused on the healing process resulting from the crime, violence or abuse while counseling is focused on addressing mental health issues or diagnoses.
-Advocates help process and understand how the body and brain react to trauma in an effort to help their client move through the healing process.
+The work with an advocate is focused on navigating processes and providing support related to their victimization, while counseling is focused on long-term processing of the trauma, addressing mental health issues or diagnoses, and providing ongoing support.
+Victim advocates can provide survivors referrals for counseling resources to get the mental health care that they deserve.